Top

 Courts require solid evidence to approve a modification.
 Depending on the reason for the request, useful evidence may include:

-Modifying a parenting plan can be complex, but having the right information and legal guidance can make the process smoother.
+Modifying a parenting plan can be complex, but having the right information & legal guidance can make the process smoother.

 Why Choose Epstein Family Law?

 The court may hesitate to modify an existing parenting plan.
 It is imperative that the motion filed is prepared in the most professional manner.
-The respondent may or may not approve the modification, and may challenge it, which will require appearing before the court and presenting testimony, after which the judge will approve or disapprove the modification.
-At Epstein Family Law, your case will be in the hands of true professionals, and you will have direct access to an advocate who is driven to achieve a positive outcome.
+The respondent may or may not approve the modification, & may challenge it, which will require appearing before the court & presenting testimony, after which the judge will approve or disapprove the modification.
+At Epstein Family Law, your case will be in the hands of true professionals, & you will have direct access to an advocate who is driven to achieve a positive outcome.

 Frequently Asked Questions (FAQs) About Parenting Plan Modifications in Texas

-- There’s no set limit on how many times you can request a modification.
-However, the court will only approve changes if there has been a material and substantial change in circumstances.
-If a parent repeatedly files modification requests without strong justification, the court may see it as harassment and deny the request.
-It's best to seek legal advice before filing multiple modifications.
+• There’s no set limit on how many times you can request a modification.
+However, the court will only approve changes if there has been a material & substantial change in circumstances.
+If a parent repeatedly files modification requests without strong justification, the court may see it as harassment & deny the request.
+It's best to seek legal advice before filing multiple modifications with a divorce modification lawyer in Dallas.

 Do I Need My Co-Parent’s Agreement to Modify the Parenting Plan?

-- No, but if your co-parent disagrees, they can contest it in court, and a judge will decide based on the child’s best interests.
-If both parents agree, the process is quicker and only requires court approval.
+• No, but if your co-parent disagrees, they can contest it in court, & a judge will decide based on the child’s best interests.
+If both parents agree, the process is quicker & only requires court approval.
 Like prenuptial agreements, parenting plans are legally binding but can be modified when necessary.

-- If both parents agree on the modification, you can submit a written agreement (often called a "stipulation") to the court for approval.
+• If both parents agree on the modification, you can submit a written agreement (often called a “stipulation”) to the court for approval.
 Once the judge signs it, the new plan becomes legally binding.
-However, if parents cannot agree, a formal request must be filed, and a judge will decide based on the child’s best interests.
+However, if parents cannot agree, a formal request must be filed, & a judge will decide based on the child’s best interests.

-- If your co-parent ignores or violates the new parenting plan, you can file a motion to enforce with the court.
+• If your co-parent ignores or violates the new parenting plan, you can file a motion to enforce with the court.
 The court may order them to comply, impose fines, or, in serious cases, modify custody further.
-Keeping records of missed visitations, communication attempts, and any violations can help support an enforcement request.
+Keeping records of missed visitations, communication attempts, & any violations can help support an enforcement request.

 Will Modifying the Parenting Plan Affect Child Support or Alimony?

-- Modifying a parenting plan can impact both child support and alimony.
+• Modifying a parenting plan can impact both child support & alimony.
 If one parent gains more custody time, child support payments may increase or decrease accordingly.
 A significant change in financial circumstances, such as remarriage or increased parenting time, may also affect alimony payments.
-The court will review both parents’ finances and the child’s needs before making adjustments.
+The court will review both parents’ finances & the child’s needs before making adjustments.
 If you believe a modification is necessary, contact us to discuss your options.

 Unsure If You Qualify for a Modification?
-Contact us at (972) 232-7673 for a consultation and let our legal team guide you through the process.
+Contact us at (972) 232-7673 for a consultation with a divorce modification attorney in Dallas & let our legal team guide you through the process.

 It is a critical component of getting to the best outcome.